Robert Calef: Mather Hysteria-graphy

+Calef is mentioned and discussed in a book called Cayce and Reincarnation, first published in the 1960s.
+It is based on the famed 20th century psychic Edgar Cayce and his sessions with people on past life regression therapy.
+The book discusses Calef and his being a good person at a bad time in Salem.

 In 1969, Chadwick Hansen claimed Calef was guilty of libel and in 1972 expanded this to "the outrageous lie, 'the Big Lie' in Goebbels' phrase.'"
 Calef had been cleared of the charge of libel in 1693 when neither Mather showed up in court.
 Hansen writes, "I realize that in calling Calef a liar I differ from virtually every other person who has written about him since his own time."
 Hansen seems to base his accusations on the slim but charged portion of Calef's book making up the accounts of September 13 and 19, 1693.
 These events launched the interaction between Calef and Mather, but Calef relied on eyewitnesses and was not present on either occasion, as both Mather and Calef agree.

 A key part of Chadwick Hansen's analysis appears to be based on his misunderstanding of the archaic or less commonly used word "bed-clothes" which Oxford English Dictionary defines as "sheets and blankets" with examples from period literature.
 Thus Hansen misunderstands the distinction Calef makes between "bed-clothes" and "clothes".

 Other 20th-century historians were also keen to focus on this and followed Hansen in his mistake, including David Levin, who in 1978, referred to "the girls [sic] bare breast" and, in 1985, writes, "Even if we reject Robert Calef's libelous claim that he saw both Mathers fumbling under the young woman's bedclothes in search of demons (and the pleasure of fondling her breast and belly) and even if we reject the tradition that President Increase Mather had Calef's book burned in Harvard College Yard, we should hesitate to portray Increase Mather as the voice of unqualified reason and charity."
 Kenneth Silverman also echos Hansen's mistake, writing "Calef's account clearly implies that Rule was partly naked."
 Portions of Hansen's book rely on the trial records compiled by Calef in Part 5 of his book.